cboujoukos/CostFree/NOTES.md

 Get help setting up rspec and write a couple of tests to make sure its working.

 Help setting up admin role.

+Best way to drop database to reseed with new data??